getify/You-Dont-Know-JS/types-grammar/ch2.md

 * `normalize(..)`: produces a new string with Unicode normalization (see "Unicode Normalization" in Chapter 1) having been performed on the contents

-* `localCompare(..)`: function that compares two strings according to the current locale (useful for sorting); returns `-1` if the original string value is comes before the argument string value lexicographically, `1` if the original string value comes after the argument string value lexicographically, and `0` if the two strings are identical
+* `localCompare(..)`: function that compares two strings according to the current locale (useful for sorting); returns a negative number (usually `-1` but not guaranteed) if the original string value is comes before the argument string value lexicographically, a positive number (usually `1` but not guaranteed) if the original string value comes after the argument string value lexicographically, and `0` if the two strings are identical

 * `anchor()`, `big()`, `blink()`, `bold()`, `fixed()`, `fontcolor()`, `fontsize()`, `italics()`, `link()`, `small()`, `strike()`, `sub()`, and `sup()`: historically, these were useful in generating HTML string snippets; they're now deprecated and should be avoided